Olivier Gruner: Film career

-Gruner joined Imperial Entertainment Corporation (Turner Classic Movies - TCM) and began acting in action movies.
+Gruner joined Imperial Entertainment Corporation and began acting in action movies.
 He has appeared in martial arts magazines, such as Budo Journal, Combat, Impact, Inside Karate, Inside Kung Fu Yearbook and many more.

 In 1989, he starred in his first movie: the urban action movie Angel Town.
 Although the film was not well received, Gruner's screen presence was notable, and his acting was compared favorably to Dolph Lundgren.

-In 1992, Gruner starred as "Alex Raine" in Albert Pyun’s Cyberpunk 1992 science fiction thriller Nemesis.
+In 1992, Gruner starred as "Alex Raine" in Albert Pyun's cyberpunk 1992 science fiction thriller Nemesis.
 Critics appreciated the amazing movie stunts, thrilling action sequences, and innovative special effects pushing the film industry limits like Blade Runner and Terminator 2.
 Both Nemesis and Angel Town were popular in video distribution, and Nemesis is one of the movies Gruner is most proud of.

 In 2010, Gruner played Corsair Duguay in Tales of an Ancient Empire.

 Gruner played Jagger in Escape from Paradise (2019), and Duguay in Cyborg Nemesis: The Dark Rift (2019), and The Target (2019).